-- Neuroprotective – protects nerve cells from aggressive influences: microbes, toxins, lack of oxygen and nutrients;
+- Neuroprotective.
+Cortexin can protect nerve cells from aggressive influences: microbes, toxins, lack of oxygen and nutrients;

-- Regenerative – accelerates the healing of damaged body tissues;
+- Regenerative.
+It has the ability to accelerate the healing of damaged body tissues;

-- Metabolic – improves oxygen supply and neuronal nutrition;
+- Metabolic.
+Cortexin is known to improve oxygen supply and neuronal nutrition;

-- Antioxidant – slows down the processes of fat peroxidation, during which free radicals are formed, the excess of which damages tissues.
+- Antioxidant.
+The drug can slow down the processes of fat peroxidation, during which free radicals are formed, the excess of which damages tissues.
 Due to this mechanism, the resistance of neurons to a lack of oxygen increases.

-- Antiepileptic – reduces the likelihood of developing epileptic seizures.
+- Antiepileptic.
+It is said to reduce the likelihood of developing epileptic seizures.
 This is possible due to the ability of the drug to normalize the ratio between excitatory and inhibitory substances in the central nervous system.
-Thus, the risk of developing areas of excessive excitement, which represent the basis of epileptic seizures, is reduced.
+Thus, the risk of developing areas of excessive excitement, which represent the basis of epileptic seizures, can be decreased.

-- Nootropic – positive effect on cognitive functions: memory, attention, and concentration.
+- Nootropic.
+There is a positive effect on cognitive functions: memory, attention, and concentration.
 These processes are based on the interaction of nerve cells with each other.
 Cortexin is known to accelerate this interaction.

 Cortexin is most often used in the treatment of the following pathological conditions:

-- Inflammatory brain diseases (including neuroborreliosis, encephalitis, myelitis, and encephalomyelitis);
+- Inflammatory brain diseases such as neuroborreliosis, encephalitis, myelitis, and encephalomyelitis;

 - Traumatic brain injury and its consequences;

-- Cognitive disorders (dementia, delirium, mental retardation, etc.).
+- Cognitive disorders, for example dementia, delirium, mental retardation, etc.

-Cognitive impairment is a disruption in the cognitive functioning of the central nervous system, which includes higher cerebral activity, and higher mental and cognitive functions – these are processes in the brain, with the help of which the study of the surrounding world and analysis of the incoming information takes place.
+Cognitive impairment is a disruption in the cognitive functioning of the central nervous system, which includes higher cerebral activity, and higher mental and cognitive functions.
+These are the processes in the brain with the help of which the study of the surrounding world and analysis of the incoming information takes place.

 There are three degrees of severity of cognitive impairment:

-1) Severe disorder of cognitive processes, leading to the inability of a person to conduct normal activities, work and control themselves.
+1) Severe disorders of cognitive processes, leading to the inability of a person to conduct normal activities, work and control themselves.
 Examples of such disorders are dementia and delirium.